-Palm Beach SUPPORTS recurring appropriations to assist local governments in removing derelict vessels that degrade the marine environment and block the use of public shorelines, berthing facilities, docks, ramps and staging areas.
+Palm Beach SUPPORTS continued recurring appropriations to assist local governments in removing derelict vessels that degrade the marine environment and block the use of public shorelines, berthing facilities, docks, ramps and staging areas.
+Palm Beach County also SUPPORTS statutory language defining and regulating nuisance floating structures as those without a vessel registration number, rudder or steering device and no means of propulsion on its own that can become unmoored during storms causing damage to private property, waterfront businesses, navigational aids and bridge infrastructure.